 Salt water gargle works for two reasons:

-Gargling with the salt water often provides temporary relief right away (though not always), but the real relief comes as your body’s own immune system more quickly heals the throat because you have simplified its job by using the gargle.
+Gargling with salt water often provides temporary relief right away (though not always), but the real relief comes as your body’s own immune system more quickly heals the throat because you have simplified its job by using the gargle.

-The gargle also helps to remove plaque on your teeth (which causes gum disease) and helps heal mouth sores, all while being isotonic and therefore not irritating to your tissues.
+The gargle also helps to remove plaque on your teeth (which causes gum disease) and helps heal mouth sores–all while being isotonic and therefore not irritating to your tissues.
 A salt water rinse before bed is helpful if you do not have a tooth brush or toothpaste.
 See this NY Times article on the benefits of salt water gargle.

-Combine and mix or stir:
+Combine and mix:

-The water must not have chlorine in it, which could irritate your throat, so do not use tap water unless your water comes from a well.
+The water must not have chlorine in it, which could irritate your throat.
+So, do not use tap water unless your water comes from a well.
 Instead you can use use water from:

 Chlorine is also a poison that weakens your immune system.
-It is added in small amounts to our drinking water to insure that the water is germ free, but it is better to avoid it.
+It is added in small amounts to our drinking water to insure that the water is germ-free, but it is better to avoid it.

 Put a little of the gargle in your mouth, tilt your head back and extend your tongue as you softly blow air up to agitate the gargle so it washes away the mucus.